kevinconway/Deferred.js/doc/README.rst

 ----------------

 Deferred objects can be used to manage values, or resources, which are not yet available.
-Deferred objects are typically created inside of functions that would typically accept a callback as an argument.
+Deferred objects are typically created inside of functions that would, otherwise, accept a callback as an argument.
 Rather than accepting a single callback, create a Deferred and return a promise.
 To illustrate, this example will show a use of jQuery's AJAX methods. jQuery, however, is in no way required for use of this library and is used here only for demonstration purposes.

 ::